 This ancient sediment has been used throughout history for its unique ability to pull and trap heavy metals from the body.
 It is also known as montmorillonite clay, and it is the MVP of hair detoxing.
 When mixed with water it draws out impurities and holds on to them all the way down the drain after rinsing it out.

 Activated charcoal has become very well known for its detoxifying effects, so why not hair?
-Activated charcoal is often used in cases of food poisoning for its ability to gently absorb harmful toxins from the body.
+This is often used in cases of food poisoning for its ability to gently absorb harmful toxins from the body.
 In the upcoming recipe activated charcoal cleanses and detoxes the scalp by doing what it’s known for, absorbing toxins.
 A word of caution, it will stain light colored fabrics and white sinks.
-Best practice is to immediately wash the drain out after use.
+The best practice is to immediately wash the drain out after use.

 Remember, essential oils are super concentrated and potent.
 You only need a tiny bit for a powerful effect.
 Lavender oil calms scalp inflammation and improves hair growth.
 Cilantro isn’t just for cooking, it’s great for removing heavy metals and unwanted toxins.
 Rosemary stimulates circulation on the scalp for hair growth and health.

 This prickly plant is a nutrition powerhouse.
 It’s packed with nutrients that nourish and strengthen your hair.
 Nettle is high in Vitamin A carotenoids, Vitamins B, C, D and K, calcium, magnesium and many more.
 You won’t want to leave this extract out.

 Apple cider vinegar does a whole lot of good for your hair and scalp.
 It balances the pH levels in your hair, Antibacterial, and Antifungal Properties, reduces frizz, cleanses, detangles, prevents breakage and so much more.